 - i.
-Emergency procedures to prevent, control or reduce immediate threats to life or property, including: - Emergency actions for flood protection, erosion protection, and clearing of obstructions from watercourses; - Emergency works to protect, repair or replace public utilities; - Clearing of an obstruction from a bridge, culvert or drainage flow; - Repairs to bridges or safety fences; and - Removal of a tree when there is an imminent danger of the tree falling and causing an injury to persons or property, or when a tree failure has already occurred as a result of a natural cause and presents an immediate hazard; - ii.
-Subdivisions creating four or fewer new lots which are not further subdividable under the applicable zoning regulation, lot line adjustment, parcel consolidation, or a subdivision for a park or heritage protection. - iii.
-The development is for the purpose of: - constructing a single family dwelling, - constructing a duplex where the lot size is 750m2 or greater - constructing an accessory building, building addition, or sundeck that is less than 30m2, or, - a farm building, - unless the designations of Foreshore (DPA#3), Riparian (DPA #4), Steep Slopes (DPA #5) apply; - The development is for the purpose of constructing a duplex where the lot size iv. is less than 750m2, in which case only DPA #8 Intensive Residential, applies. - Where construction value is less than \$25,000; ٧. - Structural alteration of legal or legal non-conforming buildings vi. and structures within the existing footprint; - vii.
-Construction within a building, including internal renovations, that does not require exterior alterations and provided the footprint of the building is not expanded and that no development of the land apart from such renovations is occurring.
-All development to existing footprints shall minimize and mitigate impact of construction activities on surrounding lands;
+Emergency procedures to prevent, control or reduce immediate threats to life or property, including: - Emergency actions for flood protection, erosion protection, and clearing of obstructions from watercourses; - Emergency works to protect, repair or replace public utilities; - Clearing of an obstruction from a bridge, culvert or drainage flow; and - Repairs to bridges or safety fences. - ii.
+Subdivisions creating four or fewer additional lots which are not further subdividable under the applicable zoning regulation, lot line adjustment, parcel consolidation, or a subdivision for a park or heritage protection and that are not a presently unaltered forest parcel. - iii.
+The development is for the purpose of constructing: - A single family dwelling; - A duplex where the lot size is 750m or greater; - An accessory building, building addition; or - A farm building. - iv.
+Duplexes on lots less than 750m, except in DPA #8 Intensive residential, in which case this exemption does not apply - v.
+Where construction value is less than \$25,000; - vi.
+Structural alteration of legal or legal non-conforming buildings and structures within the existing footprint; - vii.
+Construction within a building, including internal renovations, that does not require exterior alterations and provided the footprint of the building is not expanded and that no development of the land apart from such renovations is occurring. - viii.
+Building envelope remediation and/or replacement of exterior finishes using the same or similar materials and colours so long as there are no changes to the appearance or design of the exterior when the remediation of the building envelope and/or replacement of exterior finishes is complete;

-- viii.
-Building envelope remediation and/or replacement of exterior finishes using the same or similar materials and colours so long as there are no changes to the appearance or design of the exterior when the remediation of the building envelope and/or replacement of exterior finishes is complete; - ix.
-Construction of a temporary site construction site office; - x.
+- ix.
+Construction of a temporary construction site office; - x.
 For the replacement or alteration of existing signs or canopies or the construction of new signs and canopies provided that they are in full compliance with the Sign Bylaw or an existing Development Permit; - xi.
 Works authorized by a Temporary Use Permit; - xii.
 Temporary soil stabilization with mulch or other suitable material until a qualified professional deems it suitable for replanting with native species; - xiii.
 Renovations made to comply to the BC Building Code and safety requirements; - xiv.
 Park enhancements and trail projects approved by the District, including park amenities such as bathrooms, water fountains, garbage receptacles, benches, or similar; - xv.
 Ecological restoration and enhancement projects undertaken or approved by the District of Sooke, the Ministry of Environment or Fisheries and Oceans Canada; - xvi.
-The planting of native species trees, shrubs or ground covers for the purpose of enhancing the habitat values and/or soil stability within the development permit area, provided the planting is carried out in accordance with best practices; - xvii.
+The planting of native species trees, shrubs or ground covers for the purpose of enhancing the habitat values and/or soil stability within the development permit area; - xvii.
 Removal of invasive non-native vegetation (including gorse, Scotch broom, knotweed, hogweed, common fennel, purple loosestrife, knapweed, blessed milk thistle, carpet burweed, English ivy, daphne, yellow-flag iris, butterfly bush, and poison hemlock) and its immediate replacement with vegetation native to the surrounding ecosystem; - xviii.
-Where removal of specified trees or land clearing on a site has already been granted by a tree management permit or where tree removal or land clearing is exempt by the tree management bylaw;

-- Construction of retaining walls less than 1.2m in height and fences; xix. - XX.
-Soil removal or deposit, where a soil permit has been issued by the District of Sooke; - Yard or garden work within an existing landscaped area; xxi. - Maintenance of existing permanent infrastructure within its established footprint xxii. including existing paved surfaces, trails, parking areas, driveways, and utilities where no further impacts to the natural environment or drainage will be affected; - Repair or maintenance of existing shoreline protection works or xxiii. beach accesses if they are within their original footprint; - xxiv.
-Lands that are subject to the Forest Act or Private Managed Forest Land Act; - Agricultural use in the Agricultural Land Reserve; or, XXV. - xxvi.
+Construction of retaining walls; - xix.
+Soil removal or deposit, where a soil permit has been issued by the District of Sooke; - xx.
+Yard or garden work within an existing landscaped area; - xxi.
+Maintenance of existing permanent infrastructure within its established footprint including existing paved surfaces, trails, parking areas, driveways, and utilities where no further impacts to the natural environment or drainage will be affected; - xxii.
+Repair or maintenance of existing shoreline protection works or beach accesses if they are within their original footprint; - xxiii.
+Lands that are subject to the Forest Act or Private Managed Forest Land Act; - xxiv.
+Agricultural use in the Agricultural Land Reserve; or, - xxv.
 Normal agricultural practices, on land appropriately zoned for such activities, as defined by the Farm Practices Protection Act.